igoramadas/jarbunq/README.md

 ## Features

+- Trigger actions on bunq accounts based on received emails (generic action available)
-- Amazon.de: transfer order value from the Main account to the Amazon account based on order confirmation emails
+- Sample action: Amazon.de - transfer order values from the Main account to the Amazon account
-- LBB Amazon: make sure the Amazon account has enough funds to pay the LBB Amazon credit card bills
+- Sample action: LBB Credit Card - make sure the Amazon account has enough funds to pay the credit card bills
 - Auto save money for kilometers and elevation ridden on Strava, daily or weekly
 - Transfers can be fully automated, or as draft (with approval needed by the owner)
 - Everything logged to the console by default, easily customized to log elsewhere
-- Email notifications of failed actions and payments
+- Email notifications of failed transactions
-- File based, non-frills JSON database
 - Easily add your own features via a plugins file

 ### Planned features